Žlutý pes

 Žlutý pes is a Czech rock band active since 1978.
 Its founder and frontman, Ondřej Hejma, is also the band's primary songwriter.
 They have sometimes performed under the pseudonyms "Tomahawk" and "Hudebně-zábavná skupina Ondřeje Hejmy" in the past. Žlutý pes have recorded more than a dozen albums and scored a number of radio hits.

-Biography
+History

 Ondřej Hejma came up with the idea of forming a band in 1978 while visiting a friend in Los Angeles.
 When he returned to Czechoslovakia, he invited a number of musician friends to join him, and Žlutý pes was born.
 They began to play at bars and slowly gained a following.